Arizona Fire Map: List of Fires Near Me Right Now

-A number of active fires are burning right now in Arizona, including the Woodbury Fire in the Superstition Mountains, the Coldwater Fire in Central Arizona, the Maroon Fire, and the Mountain Fire near Bartlett Lake.
+A number of active fires are burning right now in Arizona as of June 11, 2019.
 Read on for more details.

 According to Inciweb, multiple wildfires are burning in Arizona.